Events

 Handling

 Events are sent and received from sources.
 A Source specifies the events it can receive and send.
+Events will also set environment variables.

 System Events